Don't stress over:

 1. Potty training - they won't go to kindergarten in a diaper.

-3. Behavior - it is not always a reflection of your parenting.
+2. Schedules - while routines are very important, don't miss out on a fun experience because of a your set schedule.3.
+Behavior - it is not always a reflection of your parenting.
 Preschoolers can do odd and funky things, it doesn't mean they have psychological problems or you are doing something wrong as their parent!

 4. Don't be afraid to say "this is what our family does or does not do."